OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-84-en.md

 This is the 84th issue of the biweekly report.

+In this issue, we are very pleased to share some news.
+Lanxin Computing has successfully launched Linux on an 8-core SoC built on the recently delivered Kunminghu V2 IP core, completing 8-core consistency verification.
+In the next phase, we will continue to work closely with Lanxin Computing to carry out 32-core consistency verification and performance optimization.

 Over the past two weeks, the frontend team has continued V3 development, with the first phase of refactoring nearing completion.
 The backend and memory/cache teams have steadily advanced V3 exploration and code refactoring, while also fixing a series of V2 bugs.

+From this issue onwards, we will periodically include timing, area, and power consumption data for the XiangShan processor for your reference.

 <!-- more -->